brian-peter-dickson/draft-dickson-dnsop-glueless/README.md

     unsigned-zone.example NS ns1.unsigned-zone.example
     unsigned-zone.example NS ns2.unsigned-zone.example
     // glue
+    // "strictly necessary glue"
+    // always required for successful resolution
     ns1.unsigned-zone.example A (IP address)
     ns1.unsigned-zone.example AAAA (IP address)
     ns2.unsigned-zone.example A (IP address)
     ns2.unsigned-zone.example AAAA (IP address)

     Instead, do the following (glueless delegations):
+    // This is the minimum "glueless" set-up
+    // NS target name is not a "registered" host
-    unsigned-zone.example NS ns1.nameserver-signed-zone.example
+    // NS target is not used for glue for any domains unsigned-zone.example NS ns1.nameserver-signed-zone.example
     unsigned-zone.example NS ns2.nameserver-signed-zone.example
     //
-    // Delegation to signed zone containing name server names nameserver-signed-zone.example NS ns1.nameserver-signed-zone.example
+    // Delegation to signed zone containing name server names
+    // (This zone serves the address records of name servers
+    //  such as the glueless example above) nameserver-signed-zone.example NS ns1.nameserver-signed-zone.example
     nameserver-signed-zone.example NS ns2.nameserver-signed-zone.example
     nameserver-signed-zone.example DS (DS record data)
+    // However, this zone needs to be resolvable, and needs glue
     // glue records for this delegation
     ns1.nameserver-signed-zone.example A (IP address)
     ns1.nameserver-signed-zone.example A (IP address)
     ns2.nameserver-signed-zone.example AAAA (IP address)
     ns2.nameserver-signed-zone.example AAAA (IP address)

-The following practice is RECOMMENDED (for signed name server name zones):
+The following practice is RECOMMENDED:

-* For name server name zones (zones containing data for name servers), use dedicated name server names for the zone itself
+* For any name server domain (domain containing addresses and related data for name servers used by registered domains), use distinct dedicated name servers for the domain itself
+    * I.e. avoid sharing name servers between the name server domain and any registered domains
-* Consider use of another zone for the dedicated name server names, to make the name server name zone itself fully glueless
+* Consider making the name server domain itself fully glueless, with an out-of-zone name server (using a tertiary domain)
-* For this additional zone, also consider using a different name server _name_ for its delegation's exclusive use
+* For this tertiary domain, also consider using separating the in-bailiwick name servers, from the names used for serving the name server domain
-* Decoupling the respective NS names ensures that changes and updates to the zone that uses glue don't affect any other zones
+* Decoupling the respective NS names ensures that changes and updates to the domain that uses glue don't affect any other domains
 * Depending on parent zone policy (e.g. TLD database policy), renaming or renumbering name servers may affect delegations using them (NS entries)
-* A single zone with non-reused NS names guarantees side effects of this sort are not possible
+* A single domain with non-reused NS names guarantees side effects of this sort are not possible
-* Additional lookups are required on the initial reference to any NS in the main glueless zone
+* Additional lookups are required on the initial reference to get the addresses of name servers for the main glueless domain
 * Subsequent (new) queries for the IP addresses of glueless name servers only require single queries

 Example: